RobertBowie/car-culture-ember/README.md

 # Car-culture-ember

-This README outlines the details of collaborating on this Ember application.

 Car culture is an app for car enthusiasts looking for reliable, real world info on their vehicle.

   > Car Culture answers the question 'What next?'.
 You tell the app a bit about your car and we dig through our database of user experiences for the next major issues (or upgrades!) you should watch out for.
 The more users that are a part of Car Culture the more reliable and comprehensive our information becomes.

+The following outlines the details of collaborating on this Ember application.
+Check out the live version at https://car-culture-ember.herokuapp.com/

 ## Prerequisites